The average school today looks, feels, and runs just like school did when we attended.

 begin building that future.

-We are assembling the second cohort of Catalyst Fellows—educators and entrepreneurs who want to imagine and launch the next frontier of learning environments in St. Louis.
+We are assembling the third cohort of Catalyst Fellows—educators and entrepreneurs who want to forge the next frontier of learning environments in St. Louis.
 Together, we’ll embark on a journey to really understand the needs and hopes of our students, look broadly for inspiration, and begin to build a blueprint for the future.
-We’ll come together four times between November and March to imagine, build, and test new designs and approaches to teaching and learning.
-The culmination of the program will be concrete ideas you can begin piloting in your current context, and potentially the foundations of a school model to accompany an application to join the Entrepreneur-in-Residence Program in the future.
+We’ll come together four times between October and March to imagine, build, and test new ideas and approaches to teaching and learning.
+The culmination of the program will be concrete designs that can help transform the student experience and a plan of action to launch and pilot those ideas.

 - What are the aspirations and realities of our students?

-- What are the values of the families we serve?
+- What are the values , aspirations and realities of the families we serve?

 - How are schools evolving to meet the needs of today and tomorrow?

-- What are the leading edge ideas in school innovation?
-What’s the next frontier?
+- What are the leading edge ideas in teaching and learning?

-- How do we begin to bring our visions to life?
+- How do we refine + begin to bring our visions to life?

 - How can we strengthen our ideas through feedback and research?